top of page

 Directions - Located 20 minutes from the centre of Hobart, take the A6 and then Huon Rd towards Mount Wellington.
 Snake up this road for a while until you see the sign pointing you up towards the summit of Mount Wellington.
 The Springs is located on Pinnacle Road before the summit with the Lost Freight Café at the trail head.

 The Hike - To finish what had been a lowkey year of adventure in 2022, a trip to Tasmania was planned to finally hike the South Coast Track.
-With the aviation industry struggling thanks to constant staff shortages due to illness, I gave myself a couple of days before the start of the South Coast Track just in case my flight was delayed, as we experienced in July coming back from Darwin.
+With the aviation industry struggling thanks to constant staff shortages due to illness, I gave myself a couple of days before the start of the South Coast Track just in case my flight was delayed, as I experienced coming back from Darwin earlier in the year.

 After enjoying a lovely Christmas down in Funbury with the family, it was time to fly out on the red eye, arriving in Hobart mid morning on the 29th of December.
 Picking up the hire car at the airport, I had a few hours to kill before I could check in to my accommodation so wandered around the Royal Tasmanian Botanical Gardens before meeting up with fellow South Coast Track hiker, Bronwyn, for lunch.
 Feeling very tired, I did some last minute shopping for the upcoming week long trek, before having a quick nanna nap.
 Wanting to get in a hike on Mount Wellington, the beauty of Tasmania in the summer is that I could be out until 8-9pm as the daylight hours last until well after 9pm.
 Feeling somewhat refreshed, I drove out to The Springs in my Kia Stonic (worst modern car I've driven) with the goal of doing a summit hike via several of the named tracks that dot the mountainside.
 I initially called this the Mount Wellington Circuit but after perusing the Wellington Park website, they list this suggested walk as the Pinnacle Circuit so I'll keep things consistent.